Guest post written by Julia Mitchell of outspiration.net

 You only have 24 hours in each day, and at least eight of those are probably dedicated to work.
 What do you do with the other hours?
 If you stay busy just for the sake of being busy, feel physically and mentally exhausted by tasks you hate, or simply don’t have time to do the things you love, it’s time you reframe the way you look at the value of your time.
 Something as simple as assigning a dollar amount per hour to your time may help you use it more wisely.

 When your home is disorganized and dirty, you won’t feel your very best.
 Take the time today to clean at least one room.
 This should include organizing and getting rid of excess clutter.
 Doing so now will help you create a more positive home environment for yourself and your entire family.

 Believing what you see on social media.

 There is nothing wrong with people sharing happy moments in their lives.
 But, social media does not always reflect the big picture.
-As the American Association for the Advancement of Science explains, people tend to share things that simply aren’t true more than the mundane things based in reality.
+As the American Association for the Advancement of Science explains, people tend to share things that simply aren’t true more than mundane things based on reality.

 Eating unhealthy food.